rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 ## Install snapd, dkms And vim

-LXD must be installed from a snap for Rocky Linux, for this reason, we need to install snapd with:
+LXD must be installed from a snap for Rocky Linux, for this reason, we need to install snapd (and a few other useful programs) with:

 `dnf install snapd dkms vim`